 - Injury conditions of parties involved.
 Insurance companies are quick to question the severity of victims’ injuries as well as how they sustained them.
 However, an officer can verify the injury conditions of both parties by testifying about the physical conditions of those involved once he arrived at the scene.

 - Mental and physical conditions of parties involved.
 Finally, the responding officer can give insight into the conditions and appearance of each driver at the time of his arrival.
 A driver’s condition can help prove liability.
 For instance, if a driver appeared to be overly tired, his fatigue could have been distracting enough to lead to the accident.
-Likewise, if the officer noticed signs of intoxication, this could be evidence for reckless driving.
+Likewise, if the officer noticed signs of intoxication, this could be evidence of reckless driving.

 Securing the Evidence You Need